 Grafana is a dashboarding tool.

 Prometheus and Grafana can be enabled on each admin cluster and user cluster.
-Prometheus and Grafana is recommended for application teams with prior experience with those products, or for operational teams who prefer to retain application metrics within the cluster and for troubleshooting issues when network connectivity is lost.
+Prometheus and Grafana is recommended for application teams with prior experience with those products.
+These products are also recommended for operational teams who prefer to retain application metrics within the cluster and for troubleshooting issues when network connectivity is lost.

 Google has worked with several third-party logging and monitoring solution providers to help their products work well with Anthos clusters on bare metal.
 These include Datadog, Elastic, and Splunk.
 Additional validated third parties will be added in the future.